-Taking a break midway for a festive campfire makes any hike extra memorable.
-Pack up your homemade fire-starters, enjoy having a popular trail all to yourself, and treat yourself for a job well done with dinner in town and a cozy cabin stay.
+Now that the fear of forest fire has lessened, taking a break midway for a festive campfire makes any hike extra memorable.
+Enjoy having a popular trail all to yourself, and treat yourself for a job well done with dinner in town and a cozy cabin stay.

 Lena Lake | 12pm

 Lena Lake is a large gem nestled in the hills of the Olympic National Forest.
+This area was closed for much of the August because of an area forest fire.
 A wide and relatively accessible trail makes the journey to the lakeshore a family-friendly, but satisfyingly challenging day trip.
 From Highway 101, turn onto North Hamma Hamma Road/Forest Service Road 25 at milepost #318.
 Follow it for 7.5 miles to the trailhead, which offers plenty of parking alongside the road.

 The 3.5 mile trail to the lake parallels and then crosses Lena Creek.
 Especially during the rainy season, the trail can be wet and slippery, so be sure you’re packing waterproof boots and other winter hiking essentials.

 At the fork in the trail approximately three miles in, the trail to the right will take you directly to the lakeshore.
 If you’d prefer a brief scenic detour, a quarter-mile jaunt along the left path will provide you with an overlook that’s perfect for photo-ops or simply soaking in the view.